-CBI vs CBI: Verma unsettled without approval of panel, Nariman tells SC
+CBI vs CBI: PM led panel’s approval needed before director is unsettled, SC told

 Also Read | CBI vs CBI: Alok Verma's junior counsel withdraws from case

 Coming back to the arguments, Nariman said that the amended Delhi Special Police.
 Establishment Act requires the government to take prior approval of a panel comprising the Prime Minister, CJI and Leader of Opposition before a CBI director is unsettled during his two year statutory term.
 How was Verma sent on leave without the prior approval of the panel, Nariman argued.

+The CHI said that the court would hear primarily the point raised by Nariman on whether the consent of a panel headed by the PM was mandatory.

 On November 20, the court had expressed deep anguish over the purported leak of Verma's response to the CVC's findings against him as also the publication of allegations levelled by the agency's DIG Manish Kumar Sinha in his separate plea.